runemalm/OpenDDD.NET/README.md

 ## Example Usage

-In your `Startup.cs` file, you'll need to register various services and configure the middleware pipeline to set up your project for OpenDDD.NET.
+In your `Startup.cs` file, you'll need to register various services and configure the middleware pipeline to set up your project to use the framework.

-Here's an example of how to typically configure your application in Startup.cs:
+`In case you don't use project templates`, here's an example of how to manually configure your application in Startup.cs:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;